 Vulval Cancer – Risk Factors

-There is no definitive way to know for sure if you will get uterine cancer.
-Some women get it without being at high risk.
-However there are several factors that may increase the possibility that you will develop uterine cancer, including:
+There is no definitive way to know for sure if you will get vulval cancer.
+Some people get it without being at high risk.
+However there are several factors that may increase the possibility that you will develop vulval cancer, including:

 - Certain types of the HPV human papilloma virus.
 HPV is a sexually transmitted infection that increases the risk of several cancers, including vulval cancer and cervical cancer.
 Many young, sexually active people are exposed to HPV, but for most the infection goes away on its own.
 For some, the infection causes cell changes and increases the risk of cancer in the future.

-- skin conditions affecting the vulva, such as liche sclerosis
+- skin conditions affecting the vulva, such as lichen sclerosis

 - Having a weakened immune system.
 People who take medications to suppress the immune system, such as those who’ve undergone organ transplant, and those with conditions that weaken the immune system, such as human immunodeficiency virus (HIV), have an increased risk of vulvar cancer.